July 2022 STAN

 Supplying Exposure Time Calculator (ETC) IDs:

 GOs should run ETC calculations for both scientific and acquisition exposures to ensure sufficient S/N and to avoid saturation or overlight conditions.
 These ETC IDs should be copied into the corresponding places in the APT file.
 As announced in the November 2018 STAN Changes to STIS Technical Review Procedure, CSs will request this information from GOs if it is missing.
-GOs are reminded that for target acquisitions, the exposure times need to be calculated using the STIS Target acquisition ETC.
+GOs are reminded that for target acquisitions (ACQ), the exposure times need to be calculated using the STIS Target acquisition ETC (note that imaging ACQ peak-ups are also calculated with with the Target ACQ ETC, but spectroscopic ACQ peak-ups are done with the Spectroscopic ETC).

 Acquisitions and Target Coordinate Precision: